SuMayaBee/MyGPT/README.md

 - Loading of the OpenAI API key from the `.env` file using `dotenv`.
 - `/completions` route: Handles the POST request from the frontend to fetch AI-generated responses.
 It sends the user message as input to the OpenAI API and receives the AI-generated message as output.
 The response is then sent back to the frontend.

+## File Structure

+The main files of the project include:

+- `index.js`: The entry point for the React application.
+- `App.js`: The main React component that contains the chat functionality and logic.
+- `index.css`: The stylesheet for the application.
+- `server.js`: The Node.js backend server that handles API requests to OpenAI.

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).